fomineandrei/python-project-50/README.md

 [![asciicast](https://asciinema.org/a/t8EY55tP5dXJL3XenNDsoK9bE.svg)](https://asciinema.org/a/t8EY55tP5dXJL3XenNDsoK9bE)
 ### How to use package gendiff with 'stylish' formate you can see in this demo:
 [![asciicast](https://asciinema.org/a/k6rZIzIQogFkdWNuwzyj6Itmd.svg)](https://asciinema.org/a/k6rZIzIQogFkdWNuwzyj6Itmd)
-### How to use package gendiff with 'stylish' formate you can see in this demo:
+### How to use package gendiff with 'plain' formate you can see in this demo:
 [![asciicast](https://asciinema.org/a/Yuy0riMoEHuhg7Z26OECMgpQH.svg)](https://asciinema.org/a/Yuy0riMoEHuhg7Z26OECMgpQH)
-### How to use package gendiff with 'stylish' formate you can see in this demo:
+### How to use package gendiff with 'json' formate you can see in this demo:
 [![asciicast](https://asciinema.org/a/Mx1sRQsfpyTnlLXxQy0Uxt8Me.svg)](https://asciinema.org/a/Mx1sRQsfpyTnlLXxQy0Uxt8Me)